 First, Chase jumped the gun on Justice and cut a separate deal with the Federal Housing Finance Agency (FHFA) for $5.1 billion which got Justice hopping because they are insisting that only $4 billion of their $13 billion resolves those claims.
-It gets sketchy when it becomes clear that Chase was trying to fudge $1.1 billion of an earlier settlement where it agreed to repurchase bad loans it had bundled and sold to Fannie Mae and Freddie Mac back when they and others were getting away with everything before the housing bubble burst.
+You can visit this site web to be more clearer as it gets sketchy when it becomes clear that Chase was trying to fudge $1.1 billion of an earlier settlement where it agreed to repurchase bad loans it had bundled and sold to Fannie Mae and Freddie Mac back when they and others were getting away with everything before the housing bubble burst.
 Essentially they wanted two dollars of credit on this deal for a dollar really paid.

 Holder to his credit is reportedly balking at anything that would allow Chase to try to shift the cost of the settlement unto the FDIC, the federal deposit insurer, not wanting one federal settlement to be paid by another federal agency.
 Meanwhile according to insiders talking to the Wall Street Journal, Chase would take all $5.1 billion of the FHFA settlement as a tax deduction, reducing the bite, and at its effective tax rate, clawing back a savings of $1.5 billion in taxes, essentially transferring part of the penalty to the US taxpayers for its own giddy, avarice and community destruction.
 Oh, and of course, Chase thinks that there may be some other big chunks they can take as tax deductions as well and they are looking hard for them.
 Now, these kinds of maneuvers sound more like the Chase we all know and rarely love.